meanjs/mean/README.md

 This command does a few things:
 * First it will install the dependencies needed for the application to run.
 * If you're running in a development environment, it will then also install development dependencies needed for testing and running your application.
-* Finally, when the install process is over, npm will initiate a bower install command to install all the front-end modules needed for the application
+* When the npm packages install process is over, npm will initiate a bower install command to install all the front-end modules needed for the application
+* To update these packages later on, just run `npm update`

 ## Running Your Application

-The MEAN.JS project integrates both Grunt and Gulp as build tools and task automation, but Grunt will be deprecated in favor of Gulp.
-While you are free to use both of them directly, we have wrapped Gulp tasks with npm scripts so that regardless of the build tool running the project is transparent to you.

 Run your application using npm: